Berthedusabeyezu/Password-Locker/ReadMe.md

 This project it deal with creating two classes and are authentication system that enables a user to log into their account and view their credentials.
 A user should be able to login to their account using the password that they created and NOT any password.

 ## project setup instructions
-Must use chrome and edit textor
+Must use chrome, python3.6 and edit textor

 ## link to live site on GitHub Pages
 https://github.com/Berthedusabeyezu/Password-Locker